adroghini/wolves_snowfall/README.md

 - RStudio version 1.1.453 (https://www.rstudio.com/)

 ## Package requirements
-The following packages must be installed for scripts to run properly: *plyr, dplyr, data.table, mixtools, suncalc*
+The following packages must be installed for scripts to run properly: *plyr, dplyr, data.table, mixtools, suncalc, tidyr*

 # File structure
 The following folder structure must be in place for the scripts to run properly: